-How to Build a Life Off the Grid
+How to Build a Life Off the Grid in 2020

 Your reward for living in a developed society is paying a significant chunk of your hard-earned money towards utility bills.
 As bills rack up and carbon footprints become measurably worse, it’s no wonder living off the grid is becoming an increasingly popular lifestyle.
 According to the Conservation Institute, over 1.7 billion people are living off the grid, meaning they do not rely on public utilities (electricity, water, etc.)